 The more forms of payment you accept the greater likelihood that you’ll get paid on time.
 Some businesses or individuals are better able to pay with certain methods than others.
 So if you can accept cash, check, electronic payment, etc., your customers will appreciate your flexibility and you’ll get your payment more promptly.

-14. Empower workers to take ownership of your cash flow
+14. Empower workers to take ownership of your construction cash flow

 15. Increase your prices